slchavesr/slchavesr.github.io/teaching/teaching.md

 **Last Teaching Experience**

-I was a Teaching Fellow in Summer-2020 supporting the implementation of [WeBWork](https://webwork.maa.org/) at Western and authoring problems for Logic, Set Theory and Combinatorics.
+I am currently a Teaching Fellow supporting the implementation of [WeBWork](https://webwork.maa.org/) at Western, and authoring problems for Logic, Set Theory and Combinatorics.

+I am also interested in the development of open source tools for teaching Math.
+I am currently working on the joint use of [SageMath](https://www.sagemath.org/), [WeBWork](https://webwork.maa.org/) and [PreTexT](https://pretextbook.org/).

 I completed the [Western Certificate in University Teaching and Learning](https://teaching.uwo.ca/programs/certificates/cutl.html) on Feb 2020.

-For previous courses that I have taught, refer to my [CV](https://slchavesr.github.io/Sergio%20Chaves%20-%20CV.pdf).
+For previous courses that I have been involved with, refer to my [CV](https://slchavesr.github.io/Sergio%20Chaves%20-%20CV.pdf).

 For my Teaching Philosophy statement and a detailed statement of my teaching experience, professional development and reflections on mathematical teaching, visit my [Teaching Dossier](teaching_dossier.md).